Sport psychology: Characteristics of behavioral sport psychology

-Social validation in sports psychology
+Social validation in sport psychology

 In ABA, the term social validation refers to procedures to ensure that the techniques employed by a practitioner are selected and applied in the best interests of the clients.

 In behavioral sport psychology, social validation requires that the practitioner constantly seek answers to three questions: (a) What do the athletes (and perhaps the coach and parents) think about the goals of the intervention? (b) What do they think about the procedures recommended by the practitioner? (c) What do they think about the results produced by those procedures?
-Also, behavioral sport psychologists need to be aware of and behave consistently with the set of ethical principles to guide the actions of sport psychologists published in 1995 by the Association for the Advancement of Applied Sport Psychology, which, in 2006, became the Association for Applied Sport Psychology (AASP).
+Behavior sport psychologists need to be aware of and behave consistently with the set of ethical principles to guide the actions of sport psychologists published in 1995 by the Association for the Advancement of Applied Sport Psychology, which, in 2006, became the Association for Applied Sport Psychology (AASP).
+These principles of ethics exist with the primary goal of the welfare and protection of individuals, groups, and the public with which the AASP members work.
+The AASP members make a lifelong commitment to act ethically themselves, encourage ethical behavior in others, and consult with others as needed on ethical concerns.

 Skill acquisition

 Each sport requires different range of skills.
 Knapp (1963) defined skills as the learned ability to bring pre-determined results with maximum certainty, often with the minimum outlay of time, energy or both.
 As we develop a skill, the error is diminished.
 An ability describes our innate physical attributes that determine our potential for a given sport.
+Skill acquisition engages experts of their fields (neuroscience, physiology, biomechanics, etc.) to conduct research on how the neuromuscular system functions to activate and coordinate the muscles in the performance of a motor skill.
+Skill acquisition has evolved from a subfield of psychology to taking on its own interpretation of the brain-behavior theories.